Skip to main content

 When you refer to someone from one of the main Pacific ethnic groups in New Zealand, use the following terms:

-• Tuvalu people or people from Tuvalu — do not use Tuvaluan
+Tagata Tokelau Tokelau people or people from Tokelau — do not use Tokelauan

-• Tokelau people or people from Tokelau — do not use Tokelauan.
+Tagata Tuvalu Tuvalu people or people from Tuvalu — do not use Tuvaluan

 For groups, Pacific Peoples is the appropriate term.
 Avoid using Pacific Islanders or Pasifika (including all spellings — Pasifika, Pasefika and Pacifika).